tmweigand/PMMoTo/docs/user_guide/installation.rst

 Installation
 =============

-For best performance and support for distributed memory systems, PMMoTo requires a working MPI environment.
+PMMoTo requires a functioning MPI environment to achieve optimal performance on distributed memory systems.
 You may install **OpenMPI** or **MPICH**, depending on your system and preference:

 - On macOS (with Homebrew):